 Jump to navigation

 This Web page represents a compilation of materials pertaining to pipeline safety and, specifically, Colorado PUC-regulated pipeline systems.
 These materials are intended for use by the entire Colorado community: The public, government entities, and pipeline system operators.
 The materials presented here are not intended to represent a comprehensive list of all links and/or documents, but are intended to serve as a basis for further research and inquiry on pipeline safety topics.
-Questions or comments about these materials or pipeline safety generally may be e-mailed to the COPUC Pipeline Safety Section at email@example.com.
-A section representative should respond/contact you within 1 business day.
+Questions or comments about these materials or pipeline safety generally may be e-mailed to the COPUC Pipeline Safety Section at firstname.lastname@example.org.
+A section representative should respond/contact you within one business day.